jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbsplitsstore/read/_getstructsfor.md

     // Initialize an array to be returned that has the set length.
     JBSplit[] memory _splits = new JBSplit[](_splitCount);
     ```
 3. For each index, parse out the packed split parts into [`JBSplit`](../../../data-structures/jbsplit.md) structs and add to the array.
-The packed splits are stored in two different `uint256` slots, the second of which contains info that is populated far less frequently.
+The packed splits are stored in two different `uint256` slots, the second of which contains info that is populated way less frequently.

     ```solidity
     // Loop through each split and unpack the values into structs.